How to Find Drug and Alcohol Rehabs in California

 - 6 A Closer Look at State and Local Programs Unique to California:

-- 7 Choosing the Right Rehab Treatment Facility in California
+- 7 Choosing the Right Rehabs in California: Made Easy

 In today’s world, California is an absolute center for substance misuse services.
 Many of the treatments that are now widely employed around the world originated in California, which has long had a large number of treatment centers and an innovative approach to addiction recovery.
 California drug & alcohol rehab centers provide a premier resource for those seeking addiction treatment from across the entire country.

-At the other end of the spectrum, California is home to some of the premier treatment centers in the world, offering care to those with insurance as well as private payers, meaning a full spectrum of options exists in the state.
+The best rehab centers in California are also some of the premier treatment centers in the world, usually offering care to those with insurance as well as private payers.
+Government subsidized facilities also offer low or no-cost treatment, meaning a full spectrum of options exists in the state.

 What is Drug Rehabilitation?